 Lymphoma Treatment & Options

-Patients from around the world come to The Nebraska Medical Center for the most advanced lymphoma treatment options including blood and marrow transplantation.
+Patients from around the world come to Nebraska Medicine for the most advanced lymphoma treatment options including blood and marrow transplantation.
 Patients are offered participation in the latest lymphoma clinical trials conducted by the University of Nebraska Medical Center.
 Discoveries made in laboratories are implemented into comprehensive lymphoma treatment plans, improving success rates.
 The medical center offers:

 - Hodgkin's disease treatment